decentralized-identity/cte-demo/demo_cte.md

 ## Overview

 This guide demonstrates how to set up an end-to-end example of a Credential Trust Establishment (CTE) trust registry for the Decentralized Identity Foundation (DIF).
 In this scenario, DIF issues credentials to its members, and members can subsequently issue credentials to individuals.
-This documentation utilizes the Veramo framework for managing DIDs (Decentralized Identifiers) and issuing Verifiable Credentials.
+This tutorial utilizes the Veramo framework for managing DIDs (Decentralized Identifiers) and issuing Verifiable Credentials, but you may use any tool you like.

 ## Prerequisites